-To make the design and frame prominent, it is painted with red and black along with a few touches of gray.
+To make the design and frame prominent, it is painted red and black along with a few touches of gray.

 The semi-integrated battery on this e-bike is housed on the main tube and does not overflow or ruin the structure of the e-bike.
 However, the architecture or structure of the e-bike is such that it does not allow the rider to add a bottle cage.

 Speaking about the 250-watt motor, it is well-integrated in the rear hub.
 This is an economical choice made by Nakamura as integrating a motor in the pedal unit might have been more expensive.
 Moreover, it also leads to a certain imbalance in climbing trails, especially where there is a tendency to slip down.